 On a personal note, on November 18th, Star called me on the phone.
 I had been vague about the assignments, because I had the impression that I was not to be specific with her about the details just yet.

 She explained that in her prayer time, the Lord had strongly impressed upon her that she was to give me a Cherokee name.
 Technically, a chief was supposed to be the only one qualified to do that, but when she countered the Lord, He said that He was the one giving me the name through her, a Cherokee princess, and that He had given her the authority to do that.
 The Cherokee name she gave me that day was “Oginalli Adasegogisdi", which means “My friend, the conqueror”.
 In shock, tears welled up in my eyes.
-What a gift from my good heavenly Father.
+I was in stunned amazement!!
+What a gift from my good heavenly Father!

 For me, this circled back to the beginning of September, when in a personal ministry time, Jesus said the reason that He put me in my family line was that He wanted me to redeem the misuse of power.
 This also went along with my heavenly name the Lord gave me many years ago, Charismata, which means “The Power of His